open-telemetry/oteps/text/0148-sampling-probability.md

 - _Adjusted count_ is the reciprocal of its inclusion probability, otherwise.

-The adjusted count of an event represents the expected contribution to the estimated population total of a sample framer represented by the individual event.
+The adjusted count of an event represents the expected contribution to the estimated population total of a sample frame represented by the individual event.
 As stated, the sample event's adjusted count is easily derived from the Horvitz-Thompson estimator of the population total, a general-purpose statistical estimator that applies to all